What is Ketogenic Diet?

 The ketogenic diet has many benefits but also many risks and side effects, most of which can be reduced by talking to a specialist before starting the diet and eating healthier fats and a balanced diet.

-When starting or considering a ketogenic diet, it is very important to keep in mind that the long-term effects of it are unknown.
+When starting or considering a ketogenic diet, it is very important to keep in mind that its long-term effects are unknown.
 Moreover, the continuation of this diet for long periods of time may or may not have detrimental effects on our health and there is no scientific evidence to point either way.

 Articles You May Like: